mkdocs-publisher/mkdocs-publisher/README.md

 - [ ] add author/authors per page metadata (with predefined default in mkdocs.yaml)
 - [ ] extend categories functionality like: possibility to add multiple categories (like tags), configurable limit of categories (with checks) and configurable list of categories
 - [ ] add configurable date format
-- [ ] file size optimization with cache
 - [ ] create documentation
 - [ ] documentation: integration with MkDocs RSS plugin
 - [x] image optimization with cache